 The two places arguably tie in this category.
 Colombia and Peru both have a number of visa options.
 And the visa processes for both countries are fairly straightforward.

-Both Colombia and Panama have retirement (pension) visas with relatively low-income requirements.
+Both Colombia and Peru have retirement (pension) visas with relatively low-income requirements.
 In addition, both countries also have investor visas with lower investment thresholds than many other countries.

 As an example, Peru’s retirement visa requires a minimum retirement/pension income of $1,000 per month.
 The retirement visa in Peru can take months to get but it’s a permanent visa.